terrapower/armi/doc/developer/first_time_contributors.rst

 3. Make your code changes to your new branch
 4. Submit a Pull Request against `ARMIs main branch <https://github.com/terrapower/armi/pull/new/main>`_
     a.
 See `GitHubs general guidance on Pull Requests <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request>`_
     b.
-See :doc:`ARMIs specific guidance </developer/tooling>` on what makes a "good" Pull Request.
+See ARMIs specific guidance on what makes a "good" Pull Request: :ref:`armi-tooling`.
 5. Actively engage with your PR reviewer's questions and comments.

 > Note that a bot will require that you sign our `Contributor License Agreement <https://gist.github.com/youngmit/8654abcf93f309771ae9296abebe9d4a>`_ before we can accept a pull request from you.

-See our published documentation for a complete guide to our :doc:`coding standards and practices </developer/standards_and_practices.html>`.
+See our published documentation for a complete guide to our coding standards and practices: :ref:`armi-stds`.

-Also, please check out our (quick) synopsis on :doc:`good commit messages </developer/tooling>`.
+Also, please check out our (quick) synopsis on good commit messages: :ref:`armi-tooling`.

 Licensing of Tools
 ==================